What Is a Sedentary Lifestyle?

 - Weight gain and obesity

-- Type 2 diabetes
+- Type 2 diabetes and high blood pressure

-- Poor circulation and blood clots
+- Poor circulation and increased risk of blood clots

 - Back pain and poor posture

-- Low mood and reduced energy
+- Fatigue, low mood, and reduced energy